kseekins/kseekins.github.io/essays/finalProjectIdea2.md

 Category Areas: is it coursework?
 Paper work?
 Applications?
 Taxes?

-Choose an avatar for your procrastination: Regan MacNeil from exorcist , The Babadook, Samara Morgan, Darth Vader, Mrs. Sallie Mae.
+Choose an avatar for your procrastination: The girl from the exorcist , The Babadook, Samara Morgan, Darth Vader, Mrs. Sallie Mae.

 Deadlines and consequences section